 Posted April 6, 2015

 The Kent State University mock trial team competed in the Regional American Mock Trial Association Tournament held Feb.
 13 and 14 at the University of Pittsburgh Law School.
 Although the Kent State team did not advance to the national competition, it won some of the trials at the […]

-On Wednesday, March 25, 2015, Williams, Kratcoski & Can LLC hosted a free informational seminar for clients of WKC who are residential and/or commercial landlords.
+On Wednesday, March 25, 2015, Williams, Kratcoski, Griffin & Can, LLC hosted a free informational seminar for clients of WKC who are residential and/or commercial landlords.
 Attorney Peter C. Kratcoski presented information to the law firm’s clients on a wide range of topics which affect both residential and commercial owners of property.

-On Wednesday, February 25, 2015, Williams, Kratcoski & Can LLC hosted a meeting of the Portage County Domestic Relations Committee.
-The Chairperson of the Committee, Peter C. Kratcoski, introduced Attorney James Ickes as a speaker who presented information to the Committee on the issues of cybersecurity and its effect on Domestic Relations practice for […]
+On Wednesday, February 25, 2015, Williams, Kratcoski, Griffin & Can, LLC hosted a meeting of the Portage County Domestic Relations Committee.
+The Chairperson of the Committee, Peter C. Kratcoski, introduced Attorney James Ickes as a speaker who presented information to the Committee on the issues of cybersecurity and its effect on Domestic Relations practice […]

 In September 2013, the Ohio legislature amended the Revised Code sections governing the voluntary dissolution of for-profit Ohio corporations.
 Prior to the amendment, a for-profit could file dissolution paperwork with the Ohio Secretary of State after certifying that the corporation had notified certain governmental agencies – Department of Job and Family Services (“ODJFS”), Bureau […]